 The Bridgeport Times of Bridgeport, CT featured an illustrated series called “The Story of Alcohol” between July 15 and the end of August, 1919.
-It comprised nominally 40 instalments (39 appeared as one was duplicated and one missing), an astonishing 24,000 words or so in total.
+It comprised nominally 40 instalments but 39 appeared, as one was duplicated and one missing.
+In total, some 24,000 words appeared, rather astonishing considering the medium and the times.

-National Prohibition was slated to enter into force in January, 1920, having been approved in January, 1919 by the passage of the 18th Amendment.
-Indeed, a good part of Connecticut was already liquor-free under “no-licence” election.
-Why on earth would a newspaper do a lavish spread on the history of beverage alcohol?
-The series starts with alcohol in ancient times, bringing it to more recent periods and first stirrings of the prohibition sentiment.
+National Prohibition was slated to start in January 1920 having been approved in January 1919 by the 18th Amendment.
+Indeed, a good part of Connecticut was already liquor-free under local, “no-licence” election.
+Why on earth would a daily newspaper do a lavish spread on the history of alcohol?
+The series starts with alcohol in the ancient world and brings it up to recent times including the rise of the Prohibition movement.

-There is a retrospective or memorial feel to the articles.
-Now that the prospect of alcohol disappearing from social life was patent, ruminative minds were thinking about a weighty legacy being disavowed in toto by a resolute country, forever.
-The paper called the changes “epochal”.
-It used the fundamental nature of the change as a pretext to survey man’s entire history of using and abusing alcohol.
+There is indeed a retrospective, or memorial, feeling to the installments.
+Now that the prospect of alcohol being gone from daily life was evident, ruminative minds were pondering the loss of an old Western legacy, what it actually meant.
+The paper correctly called the forthcoming ban “epochal”.
+It used the fundamental nature of the change as a pretext to surveying man’s entire history of using and abusing alcohol.
 In the words of the opening, July 15 instalment:

 In a good many ways the approach of the day when prohibition is to be enforced throughout the United States is one of the epochal events of history.
 Other things than alcohol have been put under the ban of law – gambling, slavery and numerous others that have seemed harmful to the progress of mankind.
 But none of them have been so universal as alcohol nor has any one of them been traced so far back into the dimmest period of human history.
 So it seems now the timeliest of timely subjects for illustration in this space.